Petr-Kovalev/punched-cards-fashion-mnist-poc/README.md

 * Recognition accuracy on a best 512 bit punched card is 41.42%
 * Punched cards per specific label in most cases works better or equal than one (global top) punched card
 * Starting from bit length 32 there are cases when all the inputs per specific label of the punched card are unique
-* Test set accuracy increasing almost linearly with the doubling of the punched card bit length
+* Test set accuracy increasing almost linearly with the doubling of the punched card bit length up to 512.
+But after that no improvements (due to no punched cards ranking algorithm except max distinct inputs count)

 ### Questions to answer:
 * How to rank the punched cards when all the inputs per specific label are unique?